GoogleCloudPlatform/opentelemetry-operations-js/README.md

 > [!WARNING]
-> This repository and all its packages are **deprecated** and will be archived after September 30th, 2026.
+> This repository and all its packages are **deprecated** and will be archived after October 30th, 2026.
 Google Cloud Platform now supports native OpenTelemetry Protocol (OTLP) endpoints via the [Telemetry API](https://cloud.google.com/stackdriver/docs/reference/telemetry/overview).
 >
 > Please see the [Migration Guide](./MIGRATION.md) in this repository for step-by-step instructions on migrating to community-maintained OTLP exporters.